russellbits/Writing/Poetry/were-not-so-lonely/poem.md

 date: 06-06-1997
 tags: ["","",""]
 ---
 Two lonely strangers
 met by and by
 as strangers often do

 but when they meet
 they both realize
 that lonely can't be two

-so to friends
+so close
 they do become
 though no soft words are spoken

 and heart-felt thanks
 is felt between
-though no lonely hearts are borken
+when no lonely hearts are broken